 Finally, the silent generation has, on average, a half less credit card than baby boomers.
 This shows that as people grow older, they may be more careful about using a credit card due have a fixed income.
 They also may have a great credit history and have cards with great interest rates and a lofty credit limit, so they wouldn’t need as many.
 They may be more careful about using a credit card thus giving them less average revolving credit card debt than other generations.

 Download web optimized versions of our data charts and infographics.

 Credit cards are very useful payment tools that eliminate the inconvenience of having to carry cash and change with you.
 They carry many positives, like building credit, but can also carry many negatives.
-If you own a credit card, be careful how frequently you use it.
+Credit card users should be wise when using their card.
 Only spend money that you have, not money you think you’ll have in the future, and be sure to track all purchases that you make.

-With all the known negatives of credit cards out there and the constantly rising average credit card debt, it’s reasonable to be hesitant to acquire a credit card.
-However, credit cards can be a very strong payment method when used responsibly.
+With all the known negatives of using plastic out there and the constantly rising average credit card debt and credit card delinquency rates, it’s reasonable to be hesitant to acquire a credit card.
+However, they can be a very strong financial tool when used responsibly.